 Allow 2-3 hours to do the round-trip hike – and even more time if you hang out at the summit.

-For more information on Joshua Tree National Park visit their website.
+Go prepared on this Joshua Tree National Park hike

 Camping in Joshua Tree National Park